TheFunEmbargo/knowledge/concepts/software_development.md

 * Backlog refinement WEEKLY
    * Review tickets in Triage
    * Do / dont do
-   * Detail & move into Spec
+   * Detail & move into Sprint Backlog
 * Sprint plannning BIWEEKLY
    * Move tickets from Spring Backlog into Sprint
 * Retro BIWEEKLY